List of tallest buildings in Oklahoma City

-The Colcord Hotel, Oklahoma City's first skyscraper, was finished in 1909.
-After oil was discovered in the area, the population of Oklahoma City grew significantly.
-As a result, the city's skyline expanded, which featured a "race to the top" with the synchronous construction of First National Center and City Place Tower in the central business district.
-Contemporary skyscrapers began to be built in the north and west sides of Oklahoma City, and later in the downtown area.
+The history of skyscrapers in Oklahoma City begins with the 14-story Colcord Hotel, which was built in 1909.
+After oil was discovered in the area in the 1920s, the population of Oklahoma City grew significantly.
+As a result, the city's skyline expanded, which featured a "race to the top" with the synchronous construction of First National Center and City Place Tower in downtown.
+Both buildings were built in 1931.
+Following a pause beginning with the Great Depression, high-rise construction resumed in the 1950s.
+The 18-story Gold Star Memorial Building of Oklahoma City University was completed in 1954.

+From the 1960s to the mid-1980s, Oklahoma City's skyline expanded significantly.
+The 1960s saw the construction of two notable residential high-rises outside of downtown: The Classen and the Googie-style Founders Tower.
+The BancFirst Tower was completed in 1971, becoming the city's tallest building at 500 ft (152 m).
+Other commercial developments during this period include the Oklahoma Tower and the Leadership Square complex.
 In 1993, Oklahoma City voters approved the MAPS (Metropolitan Area Projects) program, which featured the construction of several distinct domestic facilities and restorations and expansions of other older ones.
 It was completed in 2004 and is deemed to be the first program of its kind for a city the size of Oklahoma City.
+Two major skyscrapers were added to the skyline in the 2010s, these being Devon Energy Center in 2012 and BOK Park Plaza in 2017.